riichard/fiberopticnow.github.io/_posts/2014-02-22-digitaletiquette.md

 Blogs, and social networking sites allow you to show others what you're passionate about.
 Communicating in the online sphere also allows you to show your expertise in various fields.
 It may not be easy, but it is definitely worth it to try to climb the social ladder of the web.
 Go ahead and check your Klout score to see how you're doing, and then plan some goals for the upcoming quarter.

-Here's some easy examples:
+<strong>Here's some easy examples:</strong>
-1. Increase my Twitter follower count by 300.
+-1.
+Increase my Twitter follower count by 300.
-2. Write 1 blog post per week.
+-2.
+Write 1 blog post per week.
-3. Increase my Facebook engagement
+-3.
+Increase my Facebook engagement

-{% include image.html url="/media/manage_perceptions.png" width="100%" description="Are you sharing meaningful content to your various audiences?
-Remember, relevance is key." %}
+{% include image.html url="/media/manage_perceptions.png" width="100%" description="Do you want to be a thought-leader in technology, for example?
+Then, start pushing awesome tech content to show the world your expertise!" %}

 ## Make connections based on interest